 By sharing information about dog behaviour and compliance, everyone can identify problem areas, dog owners can see behavioural patterns and make positive changes, therefore reducing the burden on councils.

-The objective is to improve communication, resolve complaints, eliminate conflict and create a safer and more peaceful community that maintains our enjoyment when at home.
+The objective is to improve communication, resolve complaints, eliminate conflict and create a safer and more peaceful community that maintains enjoyment when at home.

 "Consideration promotes tolerance"

-NoBark! is mobile friendly and currently has the following features:
+DogDiary is mobile friendly and currently has the following features:

-NoBark! is not a chat platform or messaging service.
+DogDiary is not a chat platform or messaging service.

-NoBark!reports the following types of dog-related incidents:
+DogDiary reports the following types of dog-related incidents:

-All photos and videos should be collected and stored independently.
-If the matter is reported to council this media should be sent to council with an export of the online dog diary.
+Do not upload or include personal details like names or contact information under any circumstances.All photos and videos should be collected and stored independently.
+If the matter is reported to council this media should be sent to council with your unique Dogdiary ID so they can query your diary in realtime.
+Alternaltively, you can export your dog diary and send as an attachment.

 If you need to report an animal emergency or threat to safety, please contact your local council or emergency services first.
-NoBark is a community resource and documentation tool - it is not a replacement for professional animal control or emergency services.
+DogDiary is a community resource and documentation tool - it is not a replacement for professional animal control or emergency services.